 Speed | 3/3 |

-One of the key benefits of AWS Nova Lite is its cost model.
+One of the main benefits of AWS Nova Lite is its cost model.
 Instead of requiring a subscription, you only pay for what you use.
 However, the model's reliance on AWS APIs can be a barrier for developers unfamiliar with the AWS ecosystem.

 It can be useful for ad-hoc tasks where setting up a dedicated LLM instance would be impractical.
 Its speed is comparable to other top models, but the lack of IDE integration makes it less convenient for daily development.